intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_benchmark_quickstart.md

-# Run Performance Benchmarking in Docker with IPEX-LLM on Intel GPU
+# Running PyTorch inference on GPU using Docker (on Linux or WSL)

 Benchmarking IPEX-LLM on Intel GPUs within Docker can be efficiently achieved using provided benchmark scripts.
 Follow these steps to execute the process smoothly.